imsteev/grailer/README.md

 ```

 ## How to use
 CasperJS comes included with a [command-line interface](http://docs.casperjs.org/en/latest/cli.html).
 The script accepts some command-line options that leverage the filtering engine on Grailed's site.
 Key-value arguments are separated by an equals sign `=` with no space in between.
+For categorical filters like "categories" and "sizes", use the following format: "category1:subcat,subcat,subcat category2:subcat1,subcat2,subcat3 category3:subcat1,subcat2,subcat3".
+For example, a valid string for the `sizes` category would be: `--sizes:"tops:L,S,XL,XXL bottoms:30,28"`.
+An invalid string for the `sizes` category could be something like: `--sizes:"tops: L, S, XL,XXL bottoms: 30,28"`

 ```
 --numItems # number of items you want the script to scrape